lynleyaldridge/webpage/content/post/2021-02-12-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

 # Previewing tables using SELECT and LIMIT queries

-Let's quickly refresh our understanding of how this data is structured (focusing only on columns relevant for this tutorial).
+Let's quickly refresh our understanding of how this data is structured (focusing only on columns relevant for this tutorial):

 ```r